cnrancher/docs/content/rancher/v2.x/en/overview/architecture/_index.md

 ![Architecture]({{< baseurl >}}/img/rancher/rancher-architecture.svg)

-In this section we describe the functionalities of each Rancher server components.
+In this section we describe the functionalities of each Rancher Server components.

 #### Rancher API Server